AdrienPlacais/LightWin/docs/manual/configuration.beam_calculator.rst

 Note that the role of the `reference_phase_policy` is extremely important, as it controls how cavities are rephased after failure.
-More details and an example in the `dedicated notebook`_.
+More details and an example in the :ref:`dedicated notebook<notebooks-cavities-reference-phase>`.

 :class:`.Envelope1D` solver
 ===========================